gitferry/academic-kickstart/content/home/about.md

 I am currently a Ph.D. student at University of British Columbia in the Department of Electrical Engineering.
 My research interests lie in the general areas of the blockchain technology, specially, its security, scalability, and its application in the Internet of Things, Social Network and Cyber Security.

+I served as a contributor in a Chinese translation group for translating Solidity documents into Chinese, which is verified by the official Solidity team.